wec2t20a20hp3nea024q-4q3-q343-5hq35y-q3/2ib7ua45b8bpa9rptr5j0qgtczydph0je0g1gji067zgjju66va61fc3huzzitx2gy4j5iwni45v5re82dtvuupcqh4i8jk5yc8t/README.md

-# 2ib7ua45b8bpa9rptr5j0qgtczydph0je0g1gji067zgjju66va61fc3huzzitx2gy4j5iwni45v5re82dtvuupcqh4i8jk5yc8t
-A multi-function revision website.
-In
+Universal revision application-A multi-function revision website.
+Function 1: the old judge from previous project.
+Function 2: recite books- you can experience smooth fill-in-blanks on book contents.
+Function 3: to be developed